Health Sharing Plans, Compared Honestly

 Presidio Healthcare offers actual regulated insurance — guaranteed coverage, pre-existing conditions covered day one. $300–$600/mo.
 Higher cost, more certainty.

-Read Presidio review →Built for Families Making a Real Decision
+Read Presidio review →Built for People Making a Real Decision

 Verified 2026 Pricing